praxis/praxis-site/docs/reference/extensions/mapper-plugin.md

     )
 ```

-And then finally, in your Controllers you can easily invoke the `display` method to render the (automatically) retrieved resources, into the right field tree that the client wants.
+And then finally, in your Controllers you can easily invoke the `build_query` to make the system craft the right set of DB queries, and the `display` method to render the retrieved resources, into the right media type subattribute trees that the client wants.
 Here's how the `index` action for retrieving posts could look like:

 ```ruby
   def index